ZimmermanLab/gao-thesis/README.md

 ***

 ## Change Log:
+* 2021-04-06: Wrote a script to organize jars by sampling schedules for easier reading / printout.
 * 2021-04-04: Wrote a script to for randomized jar placement in growth chambers.
 * 2021-02-21: Added data from soil drying trial and script to examine water loss over one week.
 * 2021-01-31: Started project.
 Added README and R script to help explore rainfall data.
 This data was manually created from [Wunderground.com](https://www.wunderground.com/history/monthly/us/ca/san-francisco/KSFO/date/2018-5) data using the San Francisco Internationl Airport Station as the location.
 This is the closest in terms of proximity to the Bolinas, CA. However, SF has a markedly different climate due to its geography so it's possible I will need to utilize a slightly further but perhaps more aligned station location, such as the one in Sonoma.